 The port in Hull has excellent connections with Holland and Belgium.

-Clearly, York provides residents with various international travel options.
+Clearly, living in York provides residents with various international travel options.

-If you are thinking of living in York and love to travel the world is your oyster!
+If you are thinking of living in York and love to travel then the world is at your feet!

 Explore the City on Foot